Ro5bert/sres/README.txt

        negative, the resulting duration must be nonnegative.

    Timespan Format (Begin and End Arguments)
-       The format of both BEGIN and  END  is  [HHmmDDMMMyyyy][+OFFSET].
+       The format of both BEGIN and END is  [TIME]/[DATE][(+|-)OFFSET],  where TIME  is [HOUR[:MIN][am|pm]], HOUR is [DOM][MON[YEAR]], and OFFSET is a duration (same format as described above).
 (The  square  brackets  are not  required  or valid; they are used here to denote that the contents are optional.)
-Here, HH stands for the hour (00-23), mm  stands  for  the  minute  (00-59),  DD  stands for the day-of-month (01-31), MMM stands for the abbreviated month name  (jan,  feb,  etc.), yyyy  stands for the year (1970-2037), and OFFSET stands for a duration offset in the same  format  as  durations  for  events.
-For  example, 164509nov2008+-1w1d means 6 days before 4:45 p.m. on 9 November 2008.

-       If the first component of BEGIN/END is omitted, it defaults to the cur‐ rent time; if the second component is omitted, it defaults to 0m.
+       If TIME is omitted, it  defaults  to  now.
+If  DATE  is  omitted,  it defaults  to today.
+If HOUR is provided, MIN defaults to 0.
+If DOM is provided, MON and YEAR default to their current values.
+If MON is pro‐ vided,  DOM  defaults  to 0 and YEAR defaults to its current value.
+In all cases, OFFSET defaults to 0m.

+       In particular, "/" means now and "0/" means the beginning of today.

    Output Format (-f Option)
        sres prints out event occurrences separated by  newlines.
 Each  event